Pyrofoux/SUPER-IS-HOT/LEVEL DESIGN.md

   You is Move to make You Move

 -
+(cf notebook)
 Time is Move < You is Shoot

+- Friendly Fire
+Can't shoot
+Let ennemies kill each other
+They have the needed Super is Hot

 - Gather levels ideas from notes and notebook
 1 - Tutorial